MEET THE TEAM

 Ian Roberts – Managing Director

-For the past 10 years he has been PR and Communications Consultant For Hamburg Marketing and acts as UK spokesman for all music venues and events including Elbphilharmonie and since 2014 has been Communications Consultant to the Worshipful Company of Musicians, one of the oldest charitable foundations in the world.
-He regularly lectures at St Martin’s College and The University of The Arts in Music PR and Marketing, has given communications masterclasses at The British Council, is a Freeman of the Guild of PR Practitioners and in 2019 was appointed as The Managing Director of The prestigious Hastings International Piano Concerto Competition and will curate the inaugural 2020 Hastings International Piano Festival in the UK.
+For the past 13 years he has been Marketing and Communications Consultant for Hamburg Marketing appointed as UK spokesman for all arts venues and events including Elbphilharmonie concert hall.
+Since 2014 Ian has been Communications Consultant to the historic Worshipful Company of Musicians, one of the oldest charitable foundations in the world.
+He regularly lectures at St Martin’s College and The University of The Arts in Music PR and Marketing, has given communications masterclasses at The British Council, is a Freeman of the Guild of PR Practitioners and in 2019 was appointed as The Managing Director of the prestigious Hastings International Piano Concerto Competition.

 Hannah Deeble – General Manager